 Organizational efficiency is how well a firm maximizes output from the resources it uses.
 Core employees have a positive effect in organizational efficiency, by developing their capabilities and improving the internal processes, making them rare and inimitable, outperforming competitors.
-Those core employees are expected to overachieve and become more efficient as they develop their know how, being an advantage for the company since personal skills and personal capabilities are difficult to duplicate, meaning a competitive advantage over others (Dias et al., 2021; Lopez-Cabrales et al., 2006).
+Those core employees are expected to overachieve and become more efficient as they develop their know how, being an advantage for the company since personal skills and personal capabilities are difficult to duplicate, meaning a competitive advantage over others (Lopez-Cabrales et al., 2006).

-Pressures on productivity are important to collaborative behaviors and may also include a context against which progressive leadership is viewed as a call for collaborative solutions.
+Efficiency pressures are relevant to attitudes about collaboration and could also provide a framework against which transformational leadership is interpreted as a call for collaborative solutions.
 The degree to which compensation and rewards are linked to the execution of individual tasks may negatively correlate with how attractive collaboration will appear.
 Performance-based rewards are known to shape the impact of transformational leadership.